taranion/mudstandards/docs/gmcp/mudstandards_tilemap.md

 ---
-sidebar_label: mudstandards.tilemap
+sidebar_label: ms.tilemap
 ---

-# The 'mudstandards.tilemap' package
+# The 'ms.tilemap' package

 The purpose of this package is to allow MU\* servers to control coordinate based maps.
 It is inspired from the `beip.tilemap` ([link](https://github.com/BeipDev/BeipMU/blob/master/TileMap.md)) package, but adds features to work with multiple tilesets per map, layering and options to choose tileset resolutions.